directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 ## Recap
 In this tutorial, you have learned how to integrate directus with Angular.
 You have covered how to use global metadata and settings, how to create pages, how to create a post listing, how to show blog post pages, and lastly how to add navigation in your application.

-The Directus CMS is quite diverse and it can accomodate any type of blog that you might want to create.
-For instance, one of the features of Directus you can leverage is authentication of requests.
-The Directus SDK makes authentication very easy for you.
-Go to the authentication [guide](https://docs.directus.io/guides/sdk/authentication.html) to learn how to authenticate your requests.